HL7/smart-app-launch/input/pages/example-brands.md

 * Parent brand marked as "hidden"
 * Child brands for Brand1 + Brand2, pointing up to "primary brand"

-#### Option 3: Replace Endpoint.managingOrganization with a Multi-cardinality Extension

-* One endpoint with links to two primary brands
-* No brand hierarchy

 ##### Brand Bundle for Option 1: Duplicate the Endpoint